bitcashorg/smartsale/contracts/smartevm/README.md

 ### Token buy back programs

 Many decentralized projects have to buy back their tokens or auction off their tokens to clear deficits within their protocol.
-This EasyAuction platform allows them to schedule individual auctions to facilitate these kinds of operations.
+This SmartEVM Sale platform allows them to schedule individual auctions to facilitate these kinds of operations.

 ### Initial credit offering